dnoonan/sisyphus-rails/README.md

 ### Exclude/Include a model

 To exclude or include a specific model you can enter it in your ENV or the *sisyphus.yml* file.
 The configuration takes a comma (,) separated string of __lower case__ model names.
+This switch takes precedence over the global switch.

     exclude_models: user
     include_models: comment,post

-### Include/Exclude everything
+### Exclude/Include everything

 You can also set the *sisyphus_enabled* option to true/false in your ENV or the *sisyphus.yml* file to turn Sisyphus on or off by default.
+If no other switches are set this will be used.

     sisyphus_enabled: false